 When it comes to Christmas breaks, Europe is awash with great possibilities.

 There are tiny seaside towns with deserted beaches that bake in the midday sunshine.
 There are grand cities, where you can enjoy candlelit dinners by crackling fires.
 And, there are rural villages, where locals pause on the way to market for a gossip session with their neighbours.

 Whatever your idea of a perfect Christmas destination, Europe can deliver.

 Having lived in London for 10 years, we had plenty of time explore Europe and choose our top picks for…

-Best Places to Spend Christmas
+The Best Places to Spend Christmas in Europe

-Best Places for a Storybook Christmas
+Best Places in Europe for a Storybook Christmas

-One year, just before Christmas, my Mom and I took a trip through Austria, where my grandfather was from.
+One year, just before Christmas, my Mom and I took a trip through Austria, where my grandfather was born.
 The entire country is one big Christmas card, but Hallstatt, a tiny mountain village in Salzkammergut, wins the Christmas crown.
-The gingerbread houses of Hallstatt cling to the lakeshore of Lake Hallstatt and the mountains rise steeply all around.
+The gingerbread houses of Hallstatt cling to the shore of Lake Hallstatt and the mountains rise steeply all around.
 With snow falling gently on cobbled streets and the town’s lights dancing in the glassy lake, Hallstatt might be the most romantic Christmas town on Earth.